Share Price & News

 Stability and Growth of Payments

-Stable Dividend: PBT's dividends per share have been stable in the past 10 years.
+Stable Dividend: CRT's dividend payments have been volatile in the past 10 years.

-Growing Dividend: PBT's dividend payments have fallen over the past 10 years.
+Growing Dividend: CRT's dividend payments have fallen over the past 10 years.

 Current Payout to Shareholders

-Dividend Coverage: With its high payout ratio (100.2%), PBT's dividend payments are not well covered by earnings.
+Dividend Coverage: With its high payout ratio (100%), CRT's dividend payments are not well covered by earnings.